htmlbanjo/disco-courier/README.md

 - place a copy of your exported data in /data/dialog.json
 - run a health check: `npm run courier:health`

 If everything is setup correctly, you'll get a json response with summary details of the game's "FYS" attribute (_...get it? ...Health check? ...GET IT?!?
-Yeah me neither_).
+Yeah me either_).

 ### Usage